zrrrzzt/slurper/README.md

 ##Usage

-You'll need Node.js and NPM.
+You'll need Node.js and npm.

 ###Install###
 To install globally use ```-g```